dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/approved-requirements.md

 Question: In an adaptive life cycle, how are approved requirements typically manifested?
 A: As a finalized project budget
 B: As a prioritized backlog ready for development
-C: As a legal document for stakeholder agreements
+C: As a legal document for stakeholder agreements and contracts
 D: As a fixed communication plan for the project
 Answer: B
 Explanation: In projects using an adaptive life cycle, approved requirements often take the form of a prioritized backlog ready for development, including "stories" selected for upcoming iterations.